Focused fields of ultrashort radially-polarized laser pulses having low-order spatio-temporal couplings: Standard ultrashort RPLB

 Note as well that the non-paraxial form could be easily constructed by adding terms of higher-order in $\epsilon$ as in Ref.~\cite{salamin06} for example.
-This will also be the case for all of the models used in the following sections, but we write only the paraxial forms for simplicity.
+This will also be the case for all of the models used in the following sections with STCs added, but we write only the paraxial forms for simplicity in the main text to emphasize the chromatic terms.
+For a more detailed discussion of the non-paraxial description see the appendix.
+An accurate non-paraxial description is generally believed to be necessary when the beam waist approaches the wavelength, but for highly sensitive interactions such as high-field particle acceleration a non-paraxial description becomes important even at larger beam waists~\cite{marceau13-1}.